geneontology/go-site/metadata/README.md

 ## SOP for adding new groups

 Click on [groups.yaml](groups.yaml) and add a new entry.
+This assumes you have familiarity with making pull requests via the github web interface.
+If you can't do that file a ticket in this tracker.

 The group **must** have a stable URL that directs to a page about the group.
 See existing entries for details.

 ## Tracking contributions to GO using groups.yaml